olleharstedt/tellstory/random_stories.md

   Barbarian: Put your gun down, Mr police man.

   Police: Who the hell are you?
-And why are you dressed like that?o
+And why are you dressed like that?

   Barbarian: I'm a barbarian!